microsoft/WSL-DistroLauncher/README.md

 ### Building Project (Visual Studio):

-  You can also easily build and deploy the distro launcher from visual studio.
+  You can also easily build and deploy the distro launcher from Visual Studio.
 To sideload your appx on your machine for testing, all you need to do is right-click on the "Solution (DistroLauncher)" in the Solution Explorer and click "Deploy Solution".
 This should build the project and sideload it automatically for testing.

   Note that the "Big Green Button" for running your project will likely not work.
 If you've previously registered your distro with WSL once, you might be able to use that to rebuild and launch your exe, but in most cases it won't work.